openjs-foundation/summit/2018-05-Berlin/agenda.md

-TEMP FOR NOW
+# PLACEHOLDER CREATED FROM LAST COLLAB SUMMIT

+# WIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIPWIP

-# Collaborator Summit Vancouver 2018 - October 12th and 13th 2018
+# Collaborator Summit Berlin 2019 - May 30 and May 31 2019

-We are back with the date for the Node.js Collaborator Summit in Vancouver next to Node+JS Interactive (which is on October 10th and 11th, 2018).
+We are back with the date for the Node.js Collaborator Summit in Berlin next to JSConfEU.

 This is a live issue that will be constantly updated to match the proposed agenda.

-> __Vancouver Convention Centre West Building__
-1055 Canada Place
-Vancouver, British Columbia V6C 0C3
-Canada
+> __Marriott Courtyard Berlin City Centre__
+Axel Springer Strasse 55, Berlin  10117 Germany

-## Collaborator Summit Day One: October 12th, 2018
+## Collaborator Summit Day One: May 30th, 2019

-1:00 PM - 5:00 PM

 ### Agenda

-We have a big room and 2 breakout rooms available:
+We have a big room and 3 breakout rooms available:

-* 1 big room for 300 people.
+* 1 big room for 100 people.
 (Main)
-* 2 rooms for 60 people each.
-(Breakout 1 (Room 118) and Breakout 2 (Room 121))
+* 3 small rooms

-_We are expecting 300 people to participate_.
+_We are expecting 100 people to participate_.

 <br>